qdrant/landing_page/qdrant-landing/content/articles/discovery-search.md

 Trial and error might work if you are clever enough to describe it well and get close enough on the selected image.
 If not, good luck getting out of the similarity bubble, even if you can select multiple images.
 Why is this hard?

-Turns out, cross modal encoders might not work how you expect them to.
+Turns out, multimodal encoders [might not work how you expect them to](https://twitter.com/metasemantic/status/1356406256802607112).
 Images and text are embedded in the same space, but they are not necessarily close to each other.
 This means that we can create a mental model of the distribution as two separate planes, one for images and one for text.

 ![Mental model of CLIP embeddings](/articles_data/discovery-search/clip-mental-model.png)